UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/lecture11p1.md

 <img src="images/javascript2.png" width="700"/>

 notes:
-JavaScript is a dynamic programming language that runs natively on webpages that we've been using the past few weeks in Starboard.
+JavaScript is a dynamic programming language that runs natively on webpages that we've been using the past few weeks in Streamlit.
 If you want to run programming logic in a webpage, you use javascript.
 If you see interactivity or animated effects on a website, you can generally expect they were written in javascript.

 now we will just use altair+vega-lite and our Jekyll templete to make this happen "under the hood" for us!